AUSTRALIAN SUPERANNUATION TRANSFERS FAQS

 You can consolidate your retirement savings into one scheme in your country of residence, this removes the difficulty of managing multiple investments in different currencies in different countries.
 This will mean simplified reporting of your total investment holdings, and potentially reduce the fees associated with having multiple schemes.

 Australian retirement savings - Australian retirement savings that are transferred to a New Zealand KiwiSaver scheme can be accessed at the age of 60, if you meet the Australian definition of "retired".
 You may also access these funds if approval for a Significant Financial Hardship or Serious Illness withdrawal is granted by the scheme Supervisor.
-Your transferred Australian funds cannot be withdrawn to purchase your first home and you are not entitled to Member Tax Credits on the transferred amount.
+Your transferred Australian funds cannot be withdrawn to purchase your first home and you are not entitled to Government Contributions on the transferred amount.
 Please note that these funds cannot be subsequently transferred to a third country.

 KiwiSaver retirement savings - KiwiSaver retirement savings that are transferred to an Australian scheme regulated by the Australian Prudential Regulation Authority can be accessed when the member reaches the age of retirement as defined in the New Zealand Superannuation and Retirement Income Act 2001 (currently 65).
 Funds cannot be transferred to or held in self-managed superannuation funds; and cannot be subsequently transferred to a third country.